Vauldex-Inc/Jibber-Chat-App/README.md

 # Communication tool
-> A simple online web application for chat communiction chat
+> A simple online web application for chat communiction

 ## About the project